 360-degree reviews involve gathering feedback from all directions — supervisors, teammates, and direct reports.
 Evaluations and feedback are consolidated into a holistic view of employee performance and can be used to make actionable change.
 360-degree feedback systems operate based on anonymity — employees are provided the comfort of knowing that their feedback is not tied to their name so that they feel safe speaking honestly.

-When it comes to 360-degree feedback, one-size does not fit all.
+When it comes to 360-degree feedback, one size does not fit all.
 You need to design this form of review process specifically and tailor it to your workforce.
-Additionally, the questions you ask need to be targeted towards the data you hope to receive.
+Additionally, the questions you ask need to be targeted toward the data you hope to receive.
 Many organizations find this process complex or challenging.
-However, when armed with the right knowledge and equipped with the right support tools, any organization can take charge of their review process and implement a peer-review system.
+However, when armed with the right knowledge and equipped with the right support tools, any organization can take charge of its review process and implement a peer-review system.

 Bonus Material: Ask your employees these 4 questions to enhance your 360-degree feedback system.

 Should You Be Using 360-Degree Feedback?

 Again, 360-degree feedback programs aren’t necessarily the best option for every organization.
 When considering whether this tactic works for your team, understanding the benefits and drawbacks can help you make an informed decision.
 Below we break down the pros and cons that organizations can encounter when using a 360-degree feedback system.

 - Uncovers blind spots.
 It’s not always possible to see everything that occurs in the workplace.
 With many employees now working remotely, the visibility into everyday tasks is reduced even more.
 360-degree feedback allows insight into more aspects of an employee’s performance since all levels are reviewing their work.
 With the added visibility, opportunities for continual improvement and professional development become more apparent.